kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 \(8\) *Interagency review process.* The hearing procedures under this paragraph (b)(8) shall not impede or interfere with the interagency review process of the Office of Information and Regulatory Affairs for the proposed rulemaking.

 \(c\) *Basis for rulemaking.* When issuing a proposed or final regulation declaring a practice in air transportation or the sale of air transportation to be unfair or deceptive to consumers under the authority of 49 U.S.C.
-41712(a), unless the regulation is specifically required by statute, the Department shall articulate the basis for concluding that the practice is unfair or deceptive to consumers as defined in §399.79.
+41712(a), unless the regulation is specifically required by statute, the Department shall articulate the basis for concluding that the practice is unfair or deceptive to consumers as defined in [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.79   Policies relating to unfair and deceptive practices.|§399.79]].

 \[85 FR 78716, Dec.
 7, 2020\]